 6. EcoQube Aquarium

 The EcoQube Aquarium Kit is an ultra-compact, 2-gallon aquarium kit best used for a single fish like a betta.
 It’s super easy to use and has a minimalist design, which makes it great for a small home or an office desk.
 It includes an aquaponics filter, a wireless remote control, LED lights, aquarium sand, glass cover, mountain rock décor, and basil seeds.
+Here you can find the EcoQube Aquarium here.

 What makes this EcoQube unique from the rest is that it’s a simple aquaponics tank, which helps to grow and automatically water your plants.
 Many people choose to grow kitchen herbs, such as green onion or basil.
 The plant will help to filter and purify the water by removing the waste and nitrates built up by fish.